shsagir/play-area-sync/docs/app-uni.md

 # 1. login to your App via SSH

-# 2. create a .htpasswd file containg a "username" in the tmp folder
+# 2. create a .htpasswd file containing a "username" in the tmp folder
 htpasswd -c /srv/tmp/.htpasswd username
 # You'll be asked for a password